-- removing or replacing obsolescent chart symbols; - reviewing K29 wreck symbols to confirm from records that they are still not considered dangerous to any surface vessels capable of navigating in the vicinity (see B-422.6-7); - updating notes;

-- adding English language text (see B-510.4); - use of colour. - B-601.5 Limited New Edition.
-A Limited New Edition (LNE) may be prepared if there is information which needs to be included on a chart quickly, but which cannot be promulgated by Notice to Mariners (NM) or NM Block, because of the geographical extent or complexity of the information, or where there are other reasons to produce a new edition to short time scales.
-Examples are: - safety-related information too complex or of too large a geographical extent to be promulgated by NM or NM Block, such as:
+- removing or replacing obsolescent chart symbols; - reviewing K29 wreck symbols to confirm from records that they are still not considered dangerous to any surface vessels capable of navigating in the vicinity (see B-422.6-7); - updating notes; - adding English language text (see B-510.4); - use of colour. - B-601.5 Limited New Edition.
+A Limited New Edition (LNE) may be prepared if there is information which needs to be included on a chart quickly, but which cannot be promulgated by Notice to Mariners (NM) or NM Block, because of the geographical extent or complexity of the information, or where there are other reasons to produce a NE to short time scales.
+Examples are: - safety-related information too complex or of too large a geographical extent to be promulgated by NM or NM Block, such as: - new and revised routeing measures; - insertion of a new pipeline/cable following a complex route; - insertion of significantly changed depth information;